 - Handicaps: Handicaps determine overall points.
-Large dogs receive 51 points for each Qualifying score.
-Medium dogs receive 50 points for each qualifying score.
-Small dogs receive 54 points for each qualifying score.
+Medium and Large dogs receive 50 points for each Qualifying score.
+Small dogs receive 51 points for each qualifying score.
 In addition, all dogs receive one point for every second under time, rounded down to the nearest second.
 The total score is the combined number of both rounds. - Hurdles ties: Scoring is points then time.
 For cumulative awards (High Rounds 1 and 2, High Overall Hurdles, Games) if two dogs of different heights have the same points, then the 100ths of time is used, disregarding the handicap.
 Example: Dog A, a Medium dog, finishes the course in 20.54, and gets 90 points (50 course points + 40 bonus).
 Dog B, a Small dog, finishes the course in 24.25, and also gets 90 points (54 + 36).
 The Small dog wins (xx.25 is less than xx.54).
 If two dogs have the exact same points and the exact same hundredths (Medium Dog A finishes in 20.25, Small dog B finishes in 24.25, both have 90 points), dogs will be re-run for the fastest time, with handicaps considered.